exalt/exalt/packages/toolchain/README.md

 ## What Does This Toolchain Do?

-This toolchain powers the development commands for @exalt/cli.
+This toolchain powers the build process for @exalt/cli.

 This toolchain also offers some extra options: